colevandersWands/homework-submission/README.md

 ### Projects

-> You are required to finish all projects
+> You are required to make it as far as possible in the projects

 You will be assigned one project each week.
 The goal of projects is to get "the big picture".
 Learning how to approach a large challenge, break it down to smaller pieces, and apply the skills you're learning to build incremental solutions.
 These projects are about more than just writing code that works!
 You'll be expected to ...
 * Break your project into steps and to develop those steps on separate branches, merging them into `master` when the step is complete.